Espresso and Americano are two of the most popular coffee variations around the world.

 I prefer an espresso shot over an Americano when I’m busy and want a strong coffee with a good amount of caffeine.

-However, I start with an Americano most mornings to enjoy the coffee flavor for longer while waking up.
+However, I start with an Americano most mornings to enjoy the coffee flavor a little longer.

 Most of the time, I’ll move over to espresso shots or strong brewed coffee after lunch.